ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] restrict various characters in username and password [ ] logout functionality not working
 [ ] add results
+[ ] check promises for all async calls!

 [ ] change bootstrap based on various size windows
 [ ] queen pictures need to stay consistent when window is sized down